-- total cost of ownership and return on investment associated with the solutions; - simplicity of deployment and use of the solutions; - ability to rapidly develop high performance integrated solutions; - reliability and scalability of the solutions; - market awareness of a particular brand; - · ability to provide secure access to wireless networks; - · ability to offer a suite of products and solutions; - ability to allow centralized management of the solutions; and - ability to provide quality product support.
+- total cost of ownership and return on investment associated with the solutions; - simplicity of deployment and use of the solutions; - ability to rapidly develop high performance integrated solutions; - reliability and scalability of the solutions; - market awareness of a particular brand; - ability to provide secure access to wireless networks; - ability to offer a suite of products and solutions; - ability to allow centralized management of the solutions; and - ability to provide quality product support.

 We believe we compete favorably with respect to these factors.
-Although we are a recent entrant in the video surveillance, microwave backhaul, routing and machine-to-machine communication markets, we believe our products compete favorably in these product categories.
+Although we are a recent entrant in the video surveillance, microwave backhaul, routing GPON fiber markets, we believe our products compete favorably in these product categories.
 We have been successful in rapidly developing high performance integrated solutions because we use individual contributors and small, experienced development teams that focus on the key needs of underserved and underpenetrated markets.
 Our products and solutions are designed to meet the price-performance characteristics demanded by our customers to achieve a strong overall return on their investment.
 Our products are designed to operate in growing networks without degradation in performance or operational complexity.

 In the backhaul market, our competitors include Cambium Networks, Ceragon Networks, DragonWave, Mikrotîkls, Mimosa, SAF Tehnika and Trango.
 In the CPE market, our competitors include Cambium Networks, Mikrotîkls, Ruckus Wireless and TP-LINK Technologies.
 In the antenna market, we primarily compete with PCTEL, ARC, ITELITE and Radio Waves.
-In the enterprise WLAN market, we primarily compete with Aerohive Networks, Aruba Networks, Ruckus Wireless and Cisco.
+In the enterprise WLAN market, we primarily compete with Huawei, Aerohive Networks, Aruba Networks (HPE), Ruckus Wireless (Arris), Cisco Meraki and Cisco.
 In the video surveillance market, we primarily compete with Axis Communications, HIKVISION, Mobotix and Vivotek.
-In the machine-to-machine communications market, we primarily compete with AlertMe.com, EnergyHub and Motorola.
 We expect increased competition from other established and emerging companies if our market continues to develop and expand.
 As we enter new markets, we expect to face competition from incumbent and new market participants.